ellisrobertsx/South-East-Asia/README.md

 ### Planning Stage

 - The purpose of this site is to give fellow backpackers the best places to go in both Thailand and Vietnam.
 Through personal experience, I have recommended the best places to go and things to do and giving a link to the best hostel to stay
-- I wanted to make the site and simple to use as possible, the navbar and hyperlinks make the site very user friendly and easy to navigate
+- I wanted to make the site as simple to use as possible, the navbar and hyperlinks make the site very user friendly and easy to navigate
 - I believe this site will be useful for anyone travelling to either Thailand or Vietnam.

 [Back to top](#contents)